 Before you start to file, know which forms you’ll need and make sure you have them.
-If you are, or were, fully employed by a company that withheld taxes from your paycheck in 2020, you should receive a W-2 based on the W-4 you filled out when you started.
+If you are, or were, fully employed by a company that withheld taxes from your paycheck in 2023, you should receive a W-2 based on the W-4 withholding information you filled out when you started.
 If you’re a freelancer or a contractor, you should receive a 1099 form.
-Companies are required to send out W-2s and 1099s by February 1, 2021.
+Companies are required to send out W-2s and 1099s to employees by January 31, 2024.

 Keep in mind that you might have additional forms based on your situation.
 For example, if you withdrew from your retirement accounts, you might receive 1099-R. Or if you received dividends from investments or you have realized capital gains or losses from investments, you might get a 1099-DIV or a 1099-B. For more information on which forms you might receive if you invest with Stash and when go here.

-2020 Federal Income Tax Rates, Married Filing Jointly
+2023 Federal Income Tax Rates, Married Filing Jointly:

-#4 Gather any receipts you’ll need if you decided to itemize
+#3 Gather any receipts you’ll need if you decide to itemize

 You might itemize expenses such as property taxes, interest accrued on your mortgage, charitable contributions, work-related expenses, and more.
 If you decide to itemize your deductions, you’ll need to collect all of the receipts and documents to substantiate your expenses.

-You’ll also need to decide how you’re going to file your taxes.
+You’ll also need to decide how you plan to file your taxes.
 You might want to use an online service.
 Or if your taxes are more complicated this year because, for example, you lived in multiple states or worked a few different jobs, you might want to work with a tax professional.

 The IRS recommends filing your tax return online in order to expedite the process of receiving a refund if you do receive one.
 You might also consider setting up direct deposit with your return so your refund can be deposited into your account without you needing to wait for it to arrive by mail.
 You can set up Direct Deposit with Stash to get your refund routed to your Stash account.

-And remember that if you need more time to file your return, you need to apply for an extension to July 15, 2021, by April 15.
+And remember that if you need more time to file your return, you need to apply for an extension by April 15th.
+For more information, visit Stash’s tax center.